 But we know that adults with PKU have stories to tell, and experiences to share that are important in their own right.
 RECOUNTING PKU is a chance to share those stories.
 Your contributions can include text, photos, and even video.

-Please sign up here to be notified when the project launches in the coming weeks.
+Please join the project by submitting your story here.
 We hope that many of you will participate, and look forward to sharing your stories beginning May 1 for National PKU Awareness Month.